LavenderSnek/ShimejiEE-cross-platform/README.md

   - Needs java 11
   - Download the no jre version

+- Linux
+  - Technically "ran" on a VM, but it crashed the VM pretty quickly
+    - I'm not sure how well it works on a real computer, so try it out I guess
+  - Needs a bit of fiddling with jna path
+  - You might need to install the jdk from a different place if you're missing `libawt_xawt.so`

 ## License

 Programmers may feel free to use the source.
 The Shimeji-ee source is under the New BSD license.